Pleshey and Great Canfield Castles – Two Norman Mottes in Essex

 The motte is similar in size to Great Canfield at approx. 55 feet in height and 290 feet in diameter at the base.
 Foundations within the motte summit point to the stone walls of a keep although these were flimsy.

 Unlike the astonishing hall keep buildings at Acre in Norfolk, it is likely that the keep at Pleshey was ostensibly made of timber with an outer masonry wall (Castle Studies Trust).
-We know that Pleshey was a home of the De Bohun lords in the fourteenth century and it seems that the keep was a luxurious building.
 The notion of a rich timber structure within a stone carapace brings to mind the astonishing carpentry in the keep at Windsor in Berkshire.

 Today, access to the motte is via a brick-built bridge of the highest quality which dates from the fifteenth century.
 Excavations have shown that the original access was by a timber bridge built into masonry piers, the lowest of which were more substantially built to brace the downward forces of the weight of the timber.